-In 1989 legal action was initiated for the purpose of declaring North Dakota's system of public school finance unconstitutional.
+In 1989, legal action was initiated for the purpose of declaring North Dakota's system of public school finance unconstitutional.
 The complaint in Bismarck Public School District No. 1 v.
-State of North Dakota charged that disparities in revenue among the school districts had caused corresponding disparities in educational uniformity and opportunity which were directly and unconstitutionally based upon property wealth.
+State of North Dakota charged that disparities in revenue among the school districts had caused corresponding disparities in educational uniformity and opportunity and that these disparities were directly and unconstitutionally based upon property wealth.